RAF Lossiemouth: E-7 Wedgetail

 In December 2020, the RAF announced that its new fleet of Boeing E-7 Wedgetail AEW1 aircraft were to be based at Lossiemouth.
 The Airborne early warning and control aircraft will replace the E-3D Sentry AEW1 fleet which was retired in 2021 and was operated by No. 8 Squadron at RAF Waddington in Lincolnshire.
-As of early 2023, the arrival date for the aircraft had been delayed to 2024 and subsequently further delayed to 2025 and then into 2026.
+On 21 May 2026, the first of three E-7s was delivered to No. 8 Squadron.

 Construction of technical facilities to support Wedgetail operations started in October 2022.
-Two new single living accommodation blocks, to be named Tain and Alness, are to be planned.
+Two new single living accommodation blocks, to be named Tain and Alness, are to be built.

 Previous units and aircraft

 List of past, present and future flying units and major non-flying units permanently based at Lossiemouth.